Big Changes Coming to Property Registration in India: The Registration Bill 2025

 6. How does the Registration Bill 2025 help reduce property fraud in India?

-By creating a centralized, transparent digital record system and requiring more documents to be registered, the bill reduces the chances of forged or duplicate documents, protecting buyers and investors from fraud.
+By creating a centralized, transparent digital record system and requiring more documents to be registered, the bill:

 7. When will the Registration Bill 2025 be implemented?

 The bill is currently under consideration by the Indian government.
-After parliamentary approval, the government will announce a timeline for phased implementation across states.
+After parliamentary approval, a timeline for phased implementation across states will be announced.